andilau/advent-of-code-starter/README.md

 ### Testing

-Project includes Junit and Hamcrest and a stub unit test to get you going.
+Project includes JUnit and AssertJ and a stub unit test to get you going.
 To run all tests:

 * Navigate to top-level directory on the command line
 * Run `./gradlew test`